kitmi/jacaranda/packages/validators/README.md

 ## Modifier Syntax

-Modifiers in JOMS can be expressed in different formats, depending on whether they require arguments:
+Modifiers in JTMS can be expressed in different formats, depending on whether they require arguments:

 - Standalone Modifiers: These are simply strings that consist of a modifier prefix followed by the modifier's name.